Greater Wichita Partnership > About > Priorities > Quality of Place

 The last decade witnessed remarkable urban redevelopment and investment in downtown Wichita.
 Here are a few key highlights:

-- In the last ten years 83 development projects were completed, ten are under construction, and eight are in planning.
+- In the last ten years 104 development projects were completed, six are under construction, and nine are in planning.

-- Since 2010 almost a billion dollars in investments have been secured in the urban core.
+- Since 2010, $1.5B in public and private investments have been secured in the Project Downtown Master Plan area.

 - In 2019, investments totaled $87.5 million from the private sector and $7.3 million from public funds, with a 11:1 ratio of private to public investment dollars.